 Even with those limitations, it’s still a very handy free tool!

-Provides a fast and simple way to renumber your rooms and doors.
-Auto-swapping avoids duplicates.
-Alphanumeric sequential numbering.
-Add separators and suffices to room and door numbers.
+Provides a fast and simple way to renumber rooms, doors, tags and much more.
+Auto-swapping avoids duplicates along with Alphanumeric sequential numbering set up.
+It can also add separators and suffices.

 Fabrication Documentation Process

 Group elements by a parameter value, create scope boxes for each group, generate views based on the scope boxes and then place the views onto sheets.

 The Pain Point

 There is certainly no “easy button” for creating, naming and managing views for fabrication in Revit.
 With all the view names, filters, sheets and settings required to get things right to produce construction ready documents it is easy to miss something along the way.

 The settings dialog is used to configure parameters, view templates and filters that drive the graphic output of the views.